-Trim off the moulding lip from around the hole in the rubber bush with a sharp knife if required.
-Press the rubber bush into the smaller hole in the steering yoke as shown and apply a smear of grease to the mating surfaces between the soft connection link and the steering link.
+Trim off the small moulding lip from around the hole in the rubber bush with a sharp knife if required before fitting.
+Press the rubber bush into the smaller hole in the steering yoke as shown and apply a smear of grease to the mating surfaces between the soft connection link and the steering link as well as the area where the noseleg extension bush will be fitted.
 Press the spacer tube into the rubber bush.